Kish Kash: Musical style

-Basement Jaxx had previously been inspired by their peers in the dance music scene, but by the time of recording Kish Kash this had changed.
-"We were listening to what other people were doing and realizing it was all pretty stagnant and uninspiring," says Simon.
+Basement Jaxx had previously been inspired by their peers in the dance music scene but, by the time of recording Kish Kash, this had changed.
+"We were listening to what other people were doing and realizing it was all pretty stagnant and uninspiring," said Simon.
 "There was nothing to look up to in a way.
 We had to do something new."
-Around this time, the duo listened to artists that had "a less direct influence" on the record including Radiohead, the Neptunes, Timbaland and System of a Down.
+Around this time, the duo listened to artists that had "a less direct influence" on the record, including Radiohead, the Neptunes, Timbaland and System of a Down.

-Instead of being influenced by artists they had been in the past, like Prince and Todd Terry, the duo were more influenced by Brian Eno on their third album.
-"If anything, the new album is more classic in feel, more song-based", Ratcliffe explains to Billboard.
+Instead of being influenced by artists as they had been in the past, like Prince and Todd Terry, the duo were more influenced by Brian Eno on their third album.
+"If anything, the new album is more classic in feel, more song-based", Ratcliffe explained to Billboard.
 "It's more traditional in that respect.
 It's also a bit more intelligent, which is a very dangerous word to use."

-Mark Pytlik from Pitchfork summed up the album's musical genres: "Containing fused-together fragments of disco, electro, acid, bollywood, new wave, and whatever the hell the incredible 'Living Room' is, Kish Kashs gaudy world collage fell by the wayside next to the minimalist sounds of microhouse and grime."
+Mark Pytlik from Pitchfork summed up the album's musical genres: "Containing fused-together fragments of disco, electro, acid, Bollywood, new wave, and whatever the hell the incredible 'Living Room' is, Kish Kashs gaudy world collage fell by the wayside next to the minimalist sounds of microhouse and grime."